Toll Free: 1-800-869-6525

 Please note; all scholarships have very specific eligibility requirements.
 Contact your school office for further information and application.

 Scholarships up to $5,000, open to students who are refugees, immigrants, or children of first generation immigrants enrolled in Catholic High Schools in Cuyahoga County.

 Four $500 scholarships for four elementary students AND one $1,000 scholarship each for three students at Elyria Catholic and three students at Cleveland Central Catholic.

-Eight $3,000 Scholarships open to 10th and 11th grade students AND sixteen $1,000 scholarships open to 6th and 7th grade students.
+Ten $3,500 Scholarships open to high school students AND twenty $1,200 scholarships open to 6th, 7th and 8th grade students.

 Offers one student full tuition for one academic year open to children of veterans who will be a junior or senior in a Diocesan owned high school.
 (Holy Name, Lake Catholic, VASJ, Central Catholic, or Elyria Catholic).

 If a family is experiencing a financial crisis that will prevent payment of tuition for the current year, it is important to keep the school informed.
 Please conact your parish pastor, school business manager, or the school principal If all local emergency assistance options are exhausted, the school can initiate the process of applying for diocesan emergency assistance.